 3. Paid partnerships

-This is a component that may or may not match your brand, depending on your social media marketing strategy.
+This is a component that may or may not match your brand, depending on your SMM budget and strategy.

 Social media influencer marketing is a $6.5 billion industry, and a lot of work goes into it.
 Paid posts are high-quality and have a targeted message as a caption, and the money paid is worth it considering how big the audiences that can be reached by influencers are.
 Options include Instagram’s partner tag feature, YouTube influencer partnerships, and many other collaboration possibilities that your company should include in their social media marketing budget.